Assam: NDMA to conduct mock exercise on flood disaster scenario

-Guwahati: The National Disaster Management Authority (NDMA), in collaboration with the Assam State Disaster Management Authority (ASDMA), on Tuesday conducted a state-level mock exercise (tabletop) on flood disaster management in Assam.
+Guwahati: The National Disaster Management Authority (NDMA), in collaboration with the Assam State Disaster Management Authority (ASDMA), on Tuesday conducted a state-level tabletop mock exercise on flood disaster management in Assam.

+The tabletop exercise – designed to evaluate plans, procedures and resolve questions of coordination and clarity regarding responsibilities and duties without actual on-ground deployment and execution – was conducted to assess the preparedness of the participants.

 An orientation and coordination conference was held via video conference in Guwahati, involving various stakeholders from different line departments and responding agencies across the 10 district headquarters of Assam – Barpeta, Bongaigaon, Cachar, Darrang, Dhubri, Goalpara, Kamrup, Morigaon, Nagaon and Nalbari.